ThusharaX/file-organizer/README.md

 # File Organizer

 This program can be used to organize files in a directory by their file extension.
+And move duplicate files to a duplicates folder.

 ![visitor badge](https://visitor-badge.glitch.me/badge?page_id=ThusharaX.file-organizer)
 ![GitHub forks](https://img.shields.io/github/forks/ThusharaX/file-organizer?style=social)